 Good Feelings from Earning

 Spane feels good about earning his money, he works hard for his money.
 He has to take out the trash on a regular basis, sweep the kitchen floor on Mondays, wipe the bathroom counter on Wednesdays, sweep the bedroom floor on Thursdays, and wash the bathtub on Saturdays.
 That’s not too bad for a 10-year-old, who lives with his mother in a small one bedroom apartment.

-At Christmas time, I made an Advent calendar, and stuffed the days with 5 Mommy Dollars.
-By December 25th, he had 105 MD, so with the MD he had already been saving, I would up paying him $12.00 USD.
+At Christmas time, I made an Advent calendar and stuffed the days with 5 Mommy Dollars.
+By December 25th, he had 105 MD, so with the MD he had already been saving, I wound up paying him $12.00 USD.
 He was able to get nice Christmas presents for his friends, and for his mother, me.